Hawthorne Queenslander Contemporary Renovation

 Ground floor and backyard

-The new ground floor’s interior walls and ceilings will be streamlined modern (plasterboard finish and/or mix of concrete and timber look) to reflect the rear look and feel of the back of the home.
-The floors will be polished concrete with carpet under the billiards table and in other areas where we want to absorb unwanted sounds.
-The approach to the backyard will be very different to the front of the home, given the change in styles.
+On the ground floor, the walls and ceilings of the home’s interior will be streamlined (plasterboard finish and/or a mix of concrete and timber) to coordinate its aesthetic with the modern look and feel of the rear of the property.
+The floors will also be remodelled to polished concrete and carpets will be installed under the billiards table and in any other areas that need improved sound absorption.

 To get your own Hawthorne Queenslander contemporary renovation started as soon as possible contact our team today.